YosysHQ/prjtrellis/docs/architecture/glossary.rst

     hardware logic elements on the :term:`FPGA`, and then routing the signals between the placed elements.

+  Quadrant
+    The ECP5 FPGAs are arranged into four quadrants for the purpose of global signal distribution, upper left (UL), upper right (UR), lower left (LL) and lower right (LR).

   Routing fabric
     The :term:`wires <wire>` and programmable interconnects (:term:`arcs <arc>`) connecting the logic blocks in an :term:`FPGA`.